pg8wood/website/src/content/projects/fox-apps-video-sdk.md

 ## 🌱 Mentorship & Team Growth

 Beyond technical work, I invested in the growth and development of fellow engineers by **mentoring newer team members**.
-I view mentorship as a multiplier — helping others level up ultimately improves team output, culture, and resilience.
+I view mentorship as a multiplier: helping others level up ultimately improves team output, culture, and resilience.

 ---

-This chapter of my career reflects a blend of deep technical ownership, platform innovation, and collaborative leadership — all in service of delivering premium streaming experiences at scale.
+This chapter of my career reflects a blend of deep technical ownership, platform innovation, and collaborative leadership, all in service of delivering premium streaming experiences at scale.